TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 ## Troubleshooting

-Following are some issues that you may come across and their corresponding solutions and  workarounds:
+Following are some issues that you may come across and their corresponding solutions / workarounds:

 *	If the property **hive.execution.engine** is set  as Tez then the following exception is shown: